ethereum/EIPs/EIPS/eip-draft_grant_standard.md

 ```

 #### contractExpiration
-Returns the data after which payouts must be complete or anyone can trigger refunds.
+Returns the date after which payouts must be complete or anyone can trigger refunds.
 ```
 function contractExpiration() public view returns(uint256)
 ```